gear-foundation/gear-wiki/docs/developing-contracts/metadata.md

 ## Genarate metadata

-To generate metadata, the following `build.rs` file in the root of your project is required:
+To generate metadata, the following `build.rs` file in the root of your project folder is required:

 ```rust
 // build.rs